 Raskolnikov tells Sonia that she's responsible for Katerina and the kids now.
 He asks what will become of them all.

-Raskolnikov wants to know if it will be up to Sonia to find them a new place for the family to live.
+Raskolnikov wants to know if it will be up to Sonia to find them a new place to live.

 Sonia says that it doesn't matter.
 She and her family are "one."